astromechza/nuprompt/README.md

 - `$NUPROMPT_RUST_LOG=debug` will display debug logging information on stderr
 - `$NUPROMPT_NO_GIT=true` will disable git status detection which may increase performance if you're operating in a large git repo
 - `$NO_COLOR=true` will disable coloured output (this happens automatically if stdin is not a terminal)

+## FAQ

+### Why write a binary? why not use the `PS1` formatting characters and pure bash?

+Because I want to.

+### Why no cargo crate and binary releases?

+I'm the only intended audience.
+I can install or build it via `cargo install --git` when needed.

+### Why do you use bash and not another shell?

+Tried ZSH in the past.
+Got too distracted customising it.
+Wanted something standard that was more likely to be installed everywhere.

 ## Background